 Collaboration, learning and tests

-This project is responsible for all aspects that concern the creation of a heterogeneous team in terms of collaboration between different robots, between robots and human operators.
-It includes work on learning strategies that are useful for both flying and legged robots and allow them to adapt quickly to the environment, and collaborative testing in the different scenarios.
+This project was responsible for all aspects that concern the creation of a heterogeneous team in terms of collaboration between different robots, between robots and human operators.
+It included work on learning strategies that are useful for both flying and legged robots and allowed them to adapt quickly to the environment, and collaborative testing in the different scenarios.

 Collective localisation and mapping

 While a drone can swiftly gain the overview of the scene, it cannot carry heavy computational units on board, in contrast to a ground robot.
 Using different robotic platforms, such as walking robots and drones, can ultimately yield effective coordination strategies.